-Insurance companies encourage policyholders to submit claims as soon as they become aware of the damage, but at The Morgan Law Group, P.A., our Florida insurance claims attorneys understand that it may not be possible to discover the full extent of wind, water, or hurricane damage until long after the storm is over.
+Insurance companies encourage policyholders to submit claims as soon as they become aware of the damage, but at The Morgan Law Group, our Florida insurance claims attorneys understand that it may not be possible to discover the full extent of wind, water, or hurricane damage until long after the storm is over.

 When that is true, the insurance companies may be reluctant to pay an initial claim, supplemental claim, or reopened claim because of the time lapse.